The 2016 BVC Winner: Hubb

 The BVC, LLC Fund

 The Bend Venture Conference, LLC is a private investment vehicle established annually to help finance the most promising business startups emerging from the event each year.
 Participation in the fund is by invitation only, limited to accredited investors.
 In 2016, the fund raised over $240K and allocated $140K to Hubb and $100K to RFPIO.
 In 2016, a second LLC, the BVC Social Impact LLC was established.
-In its first year the fund raised over $100k and allocated $50k to Hemex Health and $50k to OpConnect.
-(An additional $3.56 million in funds was committed to finalists from other institutional and private sources).
+In its first year, the fund raised over $100K and allocated $50K to Hemex Health and $50K to OpConnect.
+(An additional $3.56 million in funds were committed to finalists from other institutional and private sources).

 All considered, Moyer has been instrumental in collectively securing several hundred million dollars in diversely structured angel, bank, venture capital, and private equity financing commitments as a founder, officer, and/or board member.
 He holds a BS in Management plus an MBA.

-2016 BVC Social Impact Fund Manager, Ryan Andrews
+2017 BVC Social Impact, LLC Fund Manager, Ryan Andrews

-Ryan Andrews is the Fund Manager for the 2016 BVC Social Impact Fund.
+Ryan Andrews is the Fund Manager for the 2017 BVC Social Impact Fund.
 He has witnessed in the marketplace, and truly believes, companies with a core environmental and social impact will exhibit a persistent competitive advantage and create greater value for all stakeholders in the long term.
-Andrews brings 11 years of experience in finance, entrepreneurship, and investment management to the Fund Manager role.
-Currently, Andrews is a Partner and Financial Advisor at Cascade Financial Strategies (cascadefs.com), a boutique financial planning and investment firm specializing in Socially Responsible Investing.
-He is also a Principal at Trueline Capital (truelinecapital.com), a private residential construction lending fund where he oversees finance, accounting, and loan servicing.
+Andrews brings 13 years of experience in finance, entrepreneurship, and investment management to the Fund Manager role.
+Currently, Andrews is a Partner at Trueline Capital where he manages a real estate investment fund and he is the author of Thoughtful Investor (thoughtfulinvestor.co), an a serial publication of letters on investing, economics, and finance.

 Andrews spent four years on Pacific Investment Management Company’s (PIMCO) Foundations & Endowments team where he saw first hand the shift of institutional assets to Socially Responsible Investments that aligned with organizational values.
-Prior to this role, he spent time abroad working in Micro-finance in East Africa.
+He was introduced to the idea of social impact investing early in his career through spending time abroad working in micro-finance in East Africa.
 He has a degree in Finance from Cal Poly San Luis Obispo.
-Andrews is 33 years old and is an avid outdoorsman and athlete.
+Andrews is 34 years old and is an avid outdoorsman, athlete, husband, and father.

 EDCO’s Venture Catalyst, Brian Vierra